Home, $weet home

 El Segundo is not blind to the pressures it faces.
 Mayor Drew Boyles, in voting to approve the local ADU rules, said that he was hearing from businesses about both a housing shortage and an employee shortage, and predicted that in the long-term, autonomous vehicles could ease concerns about parking.

 For now, though, cities across California have difficult choices to make.
-Other South Bay cities have passed ADU regulations that HCD has indicated may conflict with state law, and pending bills in the legislature would give Sacramento more enforcement authority.
-Just last month, the state sued Huntington Beach over failing to deliver housing it had promised to build.
+Other South Bay cities concerned about density have passed ADU regulations that HCD has indicated may conflict with state law, and pending bills in the legislature would give Sacramento more enforcement authority.
+Earlier this year, the state sued Huntington Beach over failing to deliver housing it had promised to build.
 As the state increasingly asserts its authority on the issue, El Segundo and other cities may have to ask themselves how much change they are willing to embrace.

 “Maybe more density is too much density, and they don’t want all that traffic.
 Those are valid concerns, we can’t just brush them aside.
 But we still have to address where our kids are going to live.
 You can’t say, ‘We need new housing, but you can’t have it here.’
 Where should the new homes go?
 What if everyone in Los Angeles says the same thing?
 Then where are we going to build?”
 Kissinger said.